-Huber’s research, teaching, and design work have garnered numerous national awards, including multiple Progressive Architecture Awards, National Institute Honor Awards in Urban Design from the American Institute of Architects (AIA), American Society of Landscape Architects (ASLA), American Architecture Awards and the American Collegiate Schools of Architecture (ACSA).
-His professional work has been published in hundreds of books and periodicals including Architect Magazine, Residential Architect, and Architectural Record.
+Huber’s research, teaching, and professional work have garnered 75+ national design awards, including multiple Progressive Architecture Awards, AIA National Institute Honor Awards in Architecture and Urban Design, American Society of Landscape Architects (ASLA), American Architecture Awards, EDRA/Places, and the American Collegiate Schools of Architecture (ACSA).
+His professional work has been published in hundreds of books and periodicals including Architect Magazine, Residential Architect, The Plan, The Plan Journal, Landscape Architecture Magazine and Architectural Record.
 Huber has taught at the University of Florida, Mississippi State University, University of Southern California and University of Arkansas.
-Huber has published numerous articles and delivered dozens of papers at conferences around the world on the topic of landscape urbanism, transportation and other issues regarding urban design of cities and neighborhoods.
+Huber has delivered dozens of papers at conferences around the world on the topic of landscape urbanism, housing, adaptation design, transportation and other issues regarding the design of cities and neighborhoods.